IRicTheCoder/GuuFramework/.features/guu.md

   - `--guuLauncher` - Added by the Launcher to check if the launcher was used to launch the game, prevents the game from launching if not set.
 Debug Mode ignores this.
   - `--guuSilent` - Prevents the game from reopening the launcher when the game closes.
 Debug Mode ignores this.
   - `--trace` - Prints a stack trace for every logged message.
-- The folder strucuture from Guu is as follows:
+- The folder structure from Guu is as follows:
-  - *`Guu/Bindings`* - Contains the keybinds and button binds used by mods **(do not edit things unless you know what you are doing)**.
+  - *`Guu/Bindings`* - Contains the key binds and button binds used by mods **(do not edit things unless you know what you are doing)**.
   - *`Guu/Configs`* - Currently is not being used, but will contain config files for mods.
   - *`Guu/Framework`* - This is the folder where the framework files reside **(do not mess with it, independent of if you know what you are doing or not)**.
     - *`Guu/Framework/Libraries`* - Modders can reference the libraries/assemblies in this folder when making mods, otherwise leave it alone.